-Apart from incurring significant damages over Odisha and Bangladesh, Amphan caused extreme damages in West Bengal.
-The areas constantly in the news for the damages incurred were North 24 Parganas, East Midnapore, Kolkata, South 24 Parganas, Howrah, and Hooghly.
+Apart from incurring significant damage over Odisha and Bangladesh, Cyclone Amphan caused extreme damage in West Bengal.
+The areas constantly in the news for the damages caused by Amphan were North 24 Parganas, East Midnapore, Kolkata, South 24 Parganas, Howrah, and Hooghly.

-Among the government agencies involved in the preparedness of the super cyclone, the most important one was the National Crisis Management Committee.
-It must be noted here that the National Crisis Management Committee is responsible for crucial decision-making about disaster management in the country, along with the Cabinet Committee on security.
+Among the government agencies involved in the preparedness of the Amphan cyclone, the most important one was the National Crisis Management Committee.
+Due to careful planning, a lot of other casualties were averted during the cyclone.

-- The storm was conceived as a cyclonic storm over the Bay of Bengal before turning into an Extremely Severe Cyclonic Storm (ESCS) and making landfall on May 20 between Digha (in West Bengal) and Hatiara (Bangladesh).
+- The super storm was conceived as a cyclonic storm over the Bay of Bengal before turning into an Extremely Severe Cyclonic Storm (ESCS) and making landfall on 20 May between Digha (in West Bengal) and Hatiara (Bangladesh).

 - After making landfall, North Odisha Coast was the most impacted, with wind intensity reaching 110-120mph.
 The wind intensity reached a maximum of 265 mph before weakening.